tsda706/Udacity-Data-Analyst-Nanodegree/README.md

 # Udacity Data Analyst Nanodegree
-I took Udacity's Data Analyst online courses starting late Dec, 2021.
+Learn from research, I gradually gain interest in data science and I am trying to find a job as data scientist.
+To start with, I joined Udacity's online programs including Data Analyst Nanodegree program.
 The files in this resipotory are projects that I completed.
-These files are also record of my study progress.
+These are also record of my study progress.